Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 Innovation and research

 At MD Anderson's Leukemia Center, you benefit from the most active research program in the United States.
-We have helped pioneer many advancements in MPN treatment, and we offer a wide range of clinical trials (research studies) of innovative treatments.
-The Department of Leukemia has established a Clinical Research Center for Myeloproliferative Neoplasia.
-This new research center will develop a comprehensive approach to understanding the biology of MPN through translational research on patient tissue samples, and work to find new, effective therapies for MPN.
+We have helped pioneer many advancements in MPN treatment, and we offer a wide range of clinical trials (research studies) on innovative treatments.
+The Leukemia department has established the Hanns A. Pielenz Clinical Research Center for Myeloproliferative Neoplasms, which has become the largest center in the world for MPN patient referral and research.
+This center leads the clinical development of novel, effective MPN medications and pursues a comprehensive approach to understanding the biology of MPN through translational research studies.

 Somehow, some way, you'll get through this.
 And no matter the outcome, you'll be grateful for the gift of time.

 MD Anderson patients have access to clinical trials offering